divya-gh/Interactive-Climate-Change-Dashboard/README.md

 <h2 align='center'>Navigation</h2>

 Data rendered form python Flask API is then used to visualize data on the web client.
-You can fnd following features:
+User can find following features:

 - __Launch Page :__
     - Dropdown option to choose a country, a table of demographics (default World Info) and a geoJson map of the world.